|

 To keep the code simple, so must be the reference system in use:

-to straighten out the numbering.The character sequence
+refix to straighten out the numbering.The character sequence

 [nnn]

 is used both for footnotes and for references.
-A different sequence could be used by modifying the regex pattern. nnn
+A different sequence could be used by modifying the regex pattern. nnn is any string of decimal numbers of at least one digit.
+The first footnote must be made

-The first reference will be converted to [1]
+The first reference will be converted to [1].
+Leading zeros will be stripped out.

-on each line will be processed.
+[nnn] on each line will be processed.
 Subsequent ones are ignored.
 This is alterable without great effort.The first sequence on a line will be treated as a reference even if you intend it for a section number or some other purpose, or enclose it in a comment.
-Sequences may be hidden from refix
+Sequences may be hidden from refix by adding a non-decimal before or after the number -

 [ 42 ]